NCAR/HPCinstall/README.md

  flush the buffer and show the question, however a caveat is that it may also accept the default choice which might not be what you want.
 See if the program you are running has a non-interactive option (e.g. `unzip -o`)

+## Why one would want to use HPCInstall instead of a plain script?

+* Convenience
+ * :+1: The above script will have only two lines changed when a new version of my_code is released, namely the two lines specifying `1.2.3`
+ * :rocket: Without the script doing anything, everything during the build process is automatically logged and stored alongside the install directory: environment variables, output/error logs, script used for install, etc.
+ * :cloud: The install script is also pushed to a remote github repo (if HPCInstall is so configured at install time)
+ * :smile: The install directory name (and related module directory and module name) are automatically generated using HPCInstall configuration, without the script needing to do anything.

+* Simplification of tests and verifications
+ * :sunglasses: Nothing will need to change in the script between a test install and a production install Just adding the `-c` command line argument the install will switch from test location to production location
+ * :white_check_mark: Checksums, and file properties are automatically computed and logged each time a software is installed.
+The `hashdir` program is provided, to check if anybody changed anything when things do not work anymore

+* Simply, the person doing the install can concentrate on the important things instead of the housekeeping.

 ## Installation